Paxxous/Droid.js/README.md

 ## Setup Droid

 In order to setup droid to host on your own machine, you must have [Node.js](https://nodejs.org/) installed.
-Fist, clone the repository via the git.
+Fist, clone the repository via git.

 ```sh
 git clone https://github.com/Paxxous/Droid.js.git